-- 1.9 Further development work is ongoing to provide a higher level of permanent casework capacity. - 1.10 The number of drug-driving cases is reported to the Scottish Police Authority Policing Performance Committee as part of the Police Scotland quarterly performance report.
+- 1.8 Additional funding for the outsourcing of Section 5A cases was identified and agreed. - 1.9 The number of drug-driving cases is reported to the Scottish Police Authority Policing Performance Committee as part of the Police Scotland quarterly performance report.